 These days, it’s becoming more common for people in their 50s or even 40s to consider joint replacement so they can return to activities they’ve given up due to hip pain.
 These younger patients are generally excellent candidates for a newer type of hip implant known as “dual mobility.”
 It provides excellent range of motion and has been shown to reduce the risk of instability in younger, active patients.

 Although the concept of dual mobility was originally developed in France in the 1970s, the technology is relatively new in the United States.
 “Dual mobility” refers to the bearing surface of the implant – where the joint surfaces come together to support one’s body weight.
-(Find the best hip replacement surgeon at HSS to match your condition and insurance plan.)
+(Find a hip replacement surgeon at HSS.)

 A hip replacement implant is a ball-in-socket mechanism, designed to simulate a human hip joint.
 Typical components include a stem that inserts into the femur (thighbone), a ball that replaces the round head of the thigh bone, and a shell that lines the hip socket.

 Compared to a traditional prosthesis for a hip replacement, a dual mobility implant provides an additional bearing surface.
 With the dual mobility hip, a large polyethylene plastic head fits inside a polished metal hip socket component, and an additional smaller metal or ceramic head is snap-fit within the polyethylene head.